-- Listen to your child read daily, and fill in their reading message book to complete the reading challenge.
-They can change their reading books as often as they need - Help your child to learn the spellings that are sent home on a Thursday.
-Little and often practise is the best approach.
-The children will be tested on a Tuesday.
-Children in Mrs McBride's phonics group have different words to learn please ask your child's class teacher for more information.
+- Listen to your child read their reading book daily, and fill in their reading message book to complete the reading challenge.
+They can change their reading books as often as they need. - Help your child to learn the spellings that are sent home on a Thursday.
+Little and often practice is the best approach.
+The children will be tested weekly.

-Mathematics:

-Learning to recall number bonds quickly and confidently is a real focus this half term.
+Mathematics: Learning to recall number bonds quickly and confidently is a real focus this half term.
 Playing games at home that use these skills will support your child to consolidate this learning quickly.
 We are also learning to double numbers up to 10.
-Children find the doubles for 7, 8 and 9 really tricky to remember, so again practise at home is appreciated.
+Children find the doubles for 7, 8 and 9 really tricky to remember, so again practice at home is appreciated.
 Attached are two games you can play using a pack of ordinary playing cards to help with mental addition and subtraction.